 Views: The Committee considered that the determination of the age of a young person who claims to be a minor is of fundamental importance, as the outcome determines whether that person will be entitled to or excluded from national protection as a child, and his/her entitlement to the rights recognised in the Convention.
-It is therefore imperative that there be due process to determine a person's age, as well as the opportunity to challenge the
+It is therefore imperative that there be due process to determine a person's age, as well as the opportunity to challenge the outcome through an appeals process.

-FU information received from the State party, to be included in FU report for 82nd session outcome through an appeals process.
 While that process is under way, the person should be given the benefit of the doubt and treated as a child.